kbaseIncubator/relation_engine_incubator/delta_load_algorithm.md

             if merged and merged_into:
                 # don't need to check whether the edge exists because the algorithm will never
                 # leave a node undeleted with an outgoing merge edge.
 If both nodes exist,
-                # there's no prexisting edge.
+                # there's no preexisting edge.
                 delete_node(merged._key)
                 create_edge(merged, merged_into, {type: merge})